Collaborative Law Solicitors

 A mediator’s role, as a neutral third party, is not to give legal advice, but to help you resolve issues that arise between you so that there is no need to involve the court.

-In the collaborative process, each party has their own separate lawyer, who will advise throughout and who will prepare any necessary papers as part of the process.
+In the collaborative process, each party is entitled to its own lawyer, who will advise throughout the journey and prepare any necessary documents as part of the process.

 Arbitration is another way of resolving family disputes without the need to go to court.
 It is cost-effective and quick.
 Family arbitration can be used to resolve disputes relating to finances, property and child maintenance, but not for child arrangement orders.
 Both parties select a family arbitrator who has the appropriate specialism to deal with the case.
 The arbitrator will make a fair and partial decision based on the information given to them, and both parties will be bound by that decision.
 You can involve your own lawyer in the process and unlike mediation and collaborative law, which can result in a breakdown of negotiations, a decision is made on your behalf, then achieving finality.